Organ donation is the act of giving an organ to someone who is in need of a transplant.

 In recent years, an opt-out system has been adopted by England, Wales and Scotland.
 The aim is to increase the number of people on the NHS Organ Donor Register, because it is expected that only people with strong views against organ donation will opt out.
 There are hopes that the opt-out system will lead to more lives being saved every year.

 Those who oppose an opt-out system argue that deemed/presumed consent is less valid, because people could be unaware that they are automatically signed up to donate their organs.

 In December 2015, Wales became the first UK nation to move to a soft opt-out system of consent for organ donation.
 The system is ‘soft’ because the families of potential donors have the right to a final say.

-Figures from NHS Blood and Transplant show that Wales now has the highest consent rate of all UK nations – currently at 77% compared to 58% in 2015, when the new system was launched.
+Figures from NHS Blood and Transplant show that Wales now has the highest consent rate of all UK nations – 77% compared to 58% in 2015 when the new system was launched.

 In spring 2020, England also adopted a soft opt-out system, in which people over the age of 18 are automatically added to the Organ Donor Register and must actively withdraw if they want to opt out of it.
 Families are still consulted before any organ donation goes ahead.

 Arguments exist for both opt-in and opt-out systems.
 Get to know the ins and outs of the two different systems in preparation for your interview.